Humanoid robot: In science fiction

 A common theme for the depiction of humanoid robots in science fiction pertains to how they can help humans in society or serve as threats to humanity.
 This theme essentially questions whether artificial intelligence is a force of good or bad for mankind.
-Humanoid robots that are depicted as good for society and benefit humans are Commander Data in Star Trek and C-3PO in Star Wars.
-Opposite portrayals where humanoid robots are shown as scary and threatening to humans are the T-800 in Terminator and Megatron in Transformers.
-An Indian Tamil-language film which showed the pros and cons of a humanoid robot Chitti.
+Humanoid robots that are depicted as good for society and benefit humans include Commander Data in Star Trek and C-3PO in Star Wars.
+Opposite portrayals where humanoid robots are shown as terrifying and threatening to humans include the T-800 in Terminator and Megatron in Transformers.
+An Indian Tamil-language film, Enthiran, showed the benefits and disadvantages of a humanoid robot, Chitti.

 Another prominent theme found in science fiction regarding humanoid robots focuses on personhood.
 Certain films, particularly Blade Runner and Blade Runner 2049, explore whether or not a constructed, synthetic being should be considered a person.
 In the films, androids called "replicants" are created indistinguishably from human beings, yet they are shunned and do not possess the same rights as humans.
 This theme incites audience sympathy while also sparking unease at the idea of humanoid robots mimicking humans too closely.

 The term gynoid was first used by Isaac Asimov in a 1979 editorial, as a theoretical female equivalent of the word android.

 Criticism

-Humanoid robots, which are designed to resemble and mimic human form and behavior, have faced several criticisms: